Frank Robert Anderson

 Written on May 6, 2014

-I might write about the problems with WebCAG at some point, but this article is about strictly an incompatability between what the designer/UX people want and what the WebCAG says about “READ MORE” links.
-Specifically WCAG 2.0 SC 2.4.4. this states that any link needs to have context.
+I might write about the problems with WCAG at some point, but this article is about strictly an incompatibility between what the designer/UX people want and what the WCAG says about “READ MORE” links.
+Specifically WCAG 2.0 SC 2.4.4.
+This states that any link needs to have context.

 Footer